 Myth 2: It only produces “simple” cloth

 This one always makes me roll my eyes.
 The rigid-heddle loom is a very simple loom that’s set up to weave plain weave, but a simple loom does not mean simple cloth.
 Backstrap looms are very simple looms, and yet they are used to produce some of the most intricate weaving out there.
-Rigid-heddle looms make hand manipulation of threads much easier, and with the aid of a simple pick-up stick or two, you can create anything from simple twill designs to ones that would take dozens of shafts.
-You can also use hand-manipulation techniques to create warp or weft floats, Danish medallions, rya, Brooks bouquet, and other wonderful designs.
+Rigid-heddle looms make hand manipulation of threads much easier, and with the aid of a simple pick-up stick or two, you can create anything from basic twill patterns to structures and designs that would take dozens of shafts.
+You can also use hand-manipulation and pick-up techniques to create warp or weft floats, Danish medallions, rya, Brooks bouquet, and other wonderful designs.

 Shilpa Nagarkar's Sunshine on Your Shoulders Scarf combines a subtly asymmetric design with plain weave to create cloth you just want to reach out and touch.